antfu/antfu.me/pages/posts/mental-health-oss.md

 **Thank you** for reading through my messy and verbose thoughts until the end!

 I know my opinions must be heavily biased.
 If it ever triggers any thoughts or feelings for you, I am **curious to hear what you think or what are your ways**.
-You can leave some comments under this tweet, or send me an email at hi@antfu.me if you prefer a private conversation.
+You can leave some comments under this [tweet](https://twitter.com/antfu7/status/1768973757681438909) or [mastodon](https://elk.zone/m.webtoo.ls/@antfu/112105304547243075), or send me an email at hi@antfu.me if you prefer a private conversation.
 Looking forward to hearing from you!

 ### Thanks